jerv13/zrcms/Notes.md

 ## @todo ##

-- there is a disconnect in container rendering
+- CmsResource will need ContentVersion as property
+- ContainerVersion will need blockInstances as property
+- Unsettignn properties makes population of new diffecult

-- getBlockVersionData in GetBlockRenderDataBasic could work like containers
+- getBlockData in GetBlockRenderDataBasic could work like containers
-- <identifier>
+- add <identifier> to comments